Anne Katrine Senstad

 Her video work has been shown at Centre Pompidou in Paris, Haus Der Kultur Der Welt, Berlin, Beirut Art Center, Lebanon as part of Rencontres Internationales, The Canadian Museum of Nature, Museum of Modern Art Ukraine in Kiev, Dallas Aurora TX, Video Arte Internacional Buenos Aires and Eva Peron Museum, Argentina, Oslo Screen Festival, Kunsthall 3,14 and K4 Galleri in Norway.

-Supporters: Viru Keskus, Utilitas, Royal Norwegian Embassy in Estonia, Arts Council Norway
+Supporters: Utilitas, Royal Norwegian Embassy in Estonia, Arts Council Norway

-Special thanks: ABC Motors, AkzoNobel, Jaadisain, Proplastik, Põhjala Brewery, Red Hat Group Design, Valge Klaar
+Special thanks: AkzoNobel, JAA Disain, Proplastik, Põhjala Brewery, Red Hat Group Design, Valge Klaar